tratteria/website/content/docs/quickstart/generating-trats.md

 **audience (REQUIRED)**

-The audience for which txn-tokens are intented for.
+The audience for which TraTs are intented for.
 This value should be the same as the one configured in the configuration file.
 As configured in the quick-start config file, we will set it to

 ```plaintext
 https://example.org/